Social choice rules driven by propositional logic: Goodness

 In accordance with the doctrine (\ref{eq:goodness}), our proposal to deal with combined approval and preference information is to iterate the transformation (\ref{eq:one-step-good}--\ref{eq:one-step-pxyfromgood}) until invariance, and then select the option~$x$ with a highest value of $\urv(\good_x)-\urv(\nt\good_x)$, which we have already called the goodness winner.

-For the profile (\ref{eq:profileepsilon}) one gets $\urv(\good_a)-\urv(\nt\good_a) = \varepsilon$ and $\urv(\good_b)-\urv(\nt\good_b) = (1-\varepsilon)/2$; therefore, for small values of $\varepsilon$ the goodness winner is~$b$.
+For the profile (\ref{eq:profileepsilon}) one gets $\urv(\good_a)-\urv(\nt\good_a) = 2\varepsilon$ and $\urv(\good_b)-\urv(\nt\good_b) = \onehalf+\varepsilon$; therefore, for small values of $\varepsilon$ the goodness winner is~$b$.
 So the goodness method does not let a slight margin of preference to prevail over a big difference in approval. \ensep In other cases, however, preferences can overturn an initial difference in approval.
 Such a phenomenon occurs for instance in the following example:

-The values of $\orv(\good_x)-\orv(\nt\good_x)$ for $x=a,b,c$ are respectively $-1,-5,3$; so~initially ---without taking into account the preferential information--- the only approved candidate is $c$.
-After revision, however, the values of $\urv(\good_x)-\urv(\nt\good_x)$ are respectively $1,-1,-1$; so the final decision rejects the goodness/approval of $c$ and chooses $a$ as the only approved candidate.
+The values of $\Orv(\good_x)-\Orv(\nt\good_x)$ for $x=a,b,c$ are respectively $-1,-5,3$; so~initially ---without taking into account the preferential information--- the only approved candidate is $c$.
+After revision, however, the values of $\Urv(\good_x)-\Urv(\nt\good_x)$ are respectively $1,-1,-1$; so the final decision rejects the goodness/approval of $c$ and chooses $a$ as the only approved candidate.

-The following result establishes a highly desirable property:
+The following result establishes a highly desirable property of monotonicity.
+Its hypotheses are similar to those of Theorem~\ref{st:mono} but the conclusion is stronger.

-\begin{proposition} .5em When applied to approval-disapproval-preferential voting, the goodness method is monotonic in the following sense: Assume that some votes are modified by raising $x$ to a better position (with no other change).
-Such a modification can never decrease the acceptability of $\good_x$, nor can it increase the acceptability of $\good_y$ for any $y\neq x$. \end{proposition} \begin{proof} .5em Raising~$x$ decomposes in several cases: (i)~$\orv(\good_x)$ increases; (ii)~$\orv(\nt\good_x)$ decreases; (iii)~$\orv(p_{xy})$ increases; (iv)~$\orv(p_{yx})$ decreases.
-Using (\ref{eq:urv-good}--\ref{eq:urv-not-good}), one easily checks that each of these changes cannot have but the following effects: $\urv(\good_x)$ does not decrease; $\urv(\nt\good_x)$ does not increase; $\urv(\good_y)$ does not increase; $\urv(\nt\good_y)$ does not decrease. \end{proof}
+\begin{theorem} When applied to approval-disapproval-preferential voting, the goodness method is monotonic in the following sense: Assume that some votes are modified by raising $x$ to a better position (with no other change).
+In this case, the acceptability of $\good_x$ either increases or stays constant.
+Furthermore, if this acceptability is~initially larger than (or equal to) that of $\good_y$, then it remains so after raising $x$.
+That is, if

+for some $y$, then the same inequality holds after raising~$x$ in the votes.
+And if the inequality is strict, then it remains so. \end{theorem} \begin{proof} Raising~$x$ decomposes into several cases: (i)~$\orv(\good_x)$ increases; (ii)~$\orv(\nt\good_x)$ decreases;\ensep (iii)~$\orv(p_{xz})$ increases;\ensep (iv)~$\orv(p_{zx})$ decreases.

+From (\ref{eq:urv-good}) and (\ref{eq:urv-not-good}) we see that, in cases (i) and (iii), $\urv(\good_x)$ can increase, while $\urv(\nt\good_x)$ cannot.
+On the contrary, in cases (ii) and (iv), $\urv(\nt\good_x)$ can decrease while $\urv(\good_x)$ cannot.
+This gives the first part of the statement.
+Moreover, it follows that the inequality (\ref{eq:monotonia-goodness}) is preserved ---as well as its strict counterpart--- if both $\urv(\good_y)$ and $\urv(\nt\good_y)$ stay constant.
+So \emph{it only remains to deal with the case where either $\urv(\good_y)$ or $\urv(\nt\good_y)$ (or both) change.
+From now on we assume that this is the case}.